 Looking Towards a More Well-Informed Future

 As mentioned before, vaccines are continually improving each year.
-However, the public is starting to face some old problems once again — particularly in regards to viruses and diseases.
-In fact, as Time magazine points out, “diseases that are and have been avoidable in the U.S. thanks to vaccines, are resurfacing all across the country.
+Unfortunately, however, the public is starting to face some old problems once again, particularly regarding viruses and diseases.
+In fact, as Time magazine points out, “diseases that are and have been avoidable in the U.S. thanks to vaccines are resurfacing all across the country.
 Measles, for instance, was considered wiped out in 2000, but there have been several outbreaks in the past few years.”
 Mumps, unfortunately, has also made a comeback.

 These devastating diseases were once a painful memory for the country, yet, thanks to illegitimate claims that vaccines can cause health and mental issues such as autism, the population is back to the heartbreaking task of watching loved ones go through terrible health issues and complications.